-So far I’ve left the cooking up to the professionals.
-Rebecca Lang has been doing a great job, but I don’t want you thinking that I can’t master the kitchen myself!
+So far I’ve left the cooking up to my friends who are the professionals, but I don’t want you thinking that I can’t master the kitchen myself!
 Especially since filming “On the Menu” with THE top chef master himself, Emeril.

-So this recipe is from my kitchen to yours.
-It’s great for a quick family dinner, but let me warn you, it turns up the heat a notch.
-And I’m not talking about the stove.
+This recipe is from my kitchen to yours.
+It’s great for a quick family dinner, but let me warn you, it turns up the heat.
 If you’re not a fan of spicy food, try opting for regular sausage and nix the crushed red pepper.

 - Mild Italian sausage from the deli